asofio/minimal-api-aks-poc/deploy-to-aks.md

 The next step in deploying the API to Azure will be to containerize it.
 Before performing this step, ensure that Docker is running.

-Navigate to the root of the VSCode project and run the following command to containerize the API.
+Navigate to the root of the VS Code project and run the following command to create a container image of the API.
 This command will build a docker image and tag it so that it can be pushed to our ACR instance.
-In the command below, fill in the name of your ACR resource.
+In the command below, fill in the name of your ACR resource:

 `docker build -t YourACRResourceNameHere.azurecr.io/minimalapipoc -f Dockerfile .`